The Great Real Estate Myth

 Assuming a full mortgage at 6.25%, during those five years, you would have paid $151,401 in gross interest, or roughly $93,870 after the appropriate tax deductions (and that assumes you are in the top brackets, the most favorable case.)
 Your mortgage balance would have been reduced to around $466,700, giving you equity of $113,300 ($580,000 market value - $466,700 mortgage = $113,300 equity.)
 During that time, you would have shelled out $184,715 in payments.
 Factoring in property care, insurance, and other costs, your gross out-of-pocket expenses would have been at least $200,000.

 What caused this great real estate myth to develop?
 Why are we duped by it?
-Continue reading for insights, answers, and practical information you may be able to use.
+Get insights, answers, and practical information you may be able to use below.

 1. To Many Investors, Real Estate Is More Tangible than Stocks